April 29, 2020

 More than half of all proposed M&A transactions either fail to close or are consummated on terms that are substantially different than the original LOI.

 We’ve met numerous business owners who were working toward liquidity events, only to have those transactions fall through at the last minute – at times, after lengthy deadline extensions.
-It is an unfortunate, disappointing, and potentially costly turn of events.
+Failed transactions can be disappointing and potentially costly.

 Business owners in these circumstances may elect to wait for a better day and attempt another third-party transaction, but that wait might be longer than desired.
 In the meantime, valuations may fluctuate and financing may fall through.
 An owner could ultimately find himself devoting another year or more to the process, only to end up back at square one.
 If there’s a concrete goal in mind – such as liquidity, wealth diversification, retirement, or estate planning – that can be a painful delay.

 There is an exit alternative that enables private business owners to:

 Created as part of the Employee Retirement Income Security Act of 1974 (ERISA), ESOPs are a means to transfer a portion of an enterprise’s equity to its employees.
 Qualifying staff, represented by a trust, gain retirement benefits in the form of company stock ownership.
 In return, a sale to an ESOP offers tax-advantaged liquidity to the selling shareholders, a corporate income tax deduction equivalent to the sale amount, and a unique approach to retain valuable employees and attract additional talent.

 Most importantly, an ESOP provides shareholder an opportunity to maintain upside and a meaningful role in the company, while maintaining the flexibility to take future actions such as selling additional shares to the ESOP or selling the business to a third party at a later date.